ravishankarkumar/officialcto/docs/interview-section/design-principles/single-responsibility-principle.md

 ---
 title: Single Responsibility Principle
-description: Master the Single Responsibility Principle in Java to create modular, maintainable systems, with practical examples for better software engineering.
+description: Master the Single Responsibility Principle (SRP) in Java with real-world examples, UML diagrams, interview prep, and clean code practices to build modular, maintainable systems.
 ---

 # Single Responsibility Principle

 ## Overview
-The Single Responsibility Principle (SRP), part of the SOLID principles, states that a class should have only one reason to change, ensuring each class has a single, well-defined responsibility.
-In this second lesson of Section 4 in the *Official CTO* journey, we explore **SRP**, its implementation in Java, and its applications in system design.
-Whether refactoring a payment processor for an e-commerce app or simplifying a user manager for a social platform, SRP promotes modularity and maintainability.
-By mastering SRP, you’ll create robust Java systems and mentor others effectively.
+The Single Responsibility Principle (SRP), part of the SOLID principles, states that a class should have **only one reason to change**, ensuring each class has a single, well-defined responsibility.
+In this section, we explore **SRP**, its implementation in Java, and its applications in system design.

-Inspired by *Clean Code*, *Effective Java*, and *Design Patterns* by Gang of Four, this 20-minute lesson covers the concepts, a practical Java example with a UML diagram, and practice exercises to advance your skills.
-Let’s continue the journey to becoming a better engineer!
+Unlike the misconception that SRP means “only one method per class,” the true meaning is broader: a class should encapsulate **one kind of responsibility**.
+If multiple reasons exist for it to change (e.g., logging, validation, and payment processing), then SRP is being violated.

 ## Learning Objectives
 - Understand the **Single Responsibility Principle** and its role in SOLID.
 - Learn to implement **SRP** in Java to separate concerns.
 - Apply **OOP principles** (Section 2, Lecture 1), **UML** (Section 2, Lecture 2), and **design patterns** (Section 3) to SRP design.
 - Use SRP in real-world scenarios with clean code practices (Section 9).
+- Prepare for interview questions like: *“How would you refactor a God Class?”*

 ## Why the Single Responsibility Principle Matters
 SRP ensures that each class has a single, focused purpose, reducing complexity and making code easier to maintain and extend.
 Early in my career, I refactored a monolithic payment processor for an e-commerce platform by applying SRP, splitting payment logic, validation, and logging into separate classes, improving scalability and testability.
 This principle—leveraging encapsulation and modularity—aligns with clean code practices and is critical for FAANG-level designs.
-Explaining SRP clearly showcases your mentorship skills.
+Explaining SRP clearly showcases your mentors...

 In software engineering, SRP helps you:
 - **Enhance Modularity**: Separate concerns for low coupling.